kivy/pyjnius/README.md

 Advanced example
 ----------------

-When you use autoclass, it will discover all the methods and fields within the object, and resolve it.
-For now, it can be better to declare and use only what you need.
-The previous example can be done manually:
+When you use autoclass, it will discover all the methods and fields of the object and resolve them.
+For now, it is better to declare and use only what you need.
+The previous example can be done manually as follows:

 ```python
 from time import sleep